 Continuous Futures

 A continuous future is a derived series that splices consecutive futures contracts into one adjusted price stream.
-Each underlying contract expires; the continuous series stays active by rolling to the next contract at a transition point and shifting historical prices into the new contract's frame so the resulting series has no roll-induced jumps.
+Each underlying contract expires, so the continuous series rolls to the next contract at a transition point.
+Each segment is adjusted into a common price frame so contract changes do not introduce artificial price jumps.

 Nautilus models a continuous future as a target BarType plus an explicit list of roll

-transitions supplied in request or subscribe params.
-The data engine walks per-contract segments,
+transitions supplied in request or subscription params.
+The data engine selects the real contract

-computes the cumulative price adjustment per segment, and feeds adjusted source data through the
+for each time segment, computes its cumulative price adjustment, and feeds the adjusted source data

 Adjustment modes